Seven of Pentacles: Failure

 A hand in a cloud grasps the thorny stems of unopened blossoms.

-Thoth: Creeping moth-like antennae or palm fronds in a sick blue grey color embrace purple and silver disks with a pink glow.
-Alternatively attractive and repulsive, they are meant to represent bad money weakened by Venus and Netzach.
+Thoth: Creeping moth-like antennae, or palm fronds, in a sick blue grey color embrace purple and silver disks, with a pink glow.
+Alternatively attractive and repulsive, they are meant to represent bad money, weakened by Venus and Netzach.
 Because womynkind are bad, mmkay?
-Seriously though at this point if one hasn’t become entirely bored of the Gnostic smacktalk permeating the Thoth, then one should probably favor it instead, as there is nothing Gnostic whatsoever about The Mutational Alchemy tarot.
-Our perfected universe requires economic elegance, and before we have even done it, dismissing the feminine as unnecessary is wrong and an insult to Nature.
-Nothing at all is unnecessary, although perhaps it is set against one thing or another in war.
-But this denial of Nature’s perfection and economic brilliance is exactly what Crowley espouses, time and time again, until the tantricists become quite sick to death of it if they bother with Western magick at all (many of them do not, instead limiting themselves to Eastern magick and metaphysics).
+Seriously though, at this point if one hasn’t become entirely bored of the Gnostic smacktalk permeating the Thoth, then one should probably favor it instead, as there is nothing Gnostic whatsoever about The Mutational Alchemy Tarot.

 In the element of Earth of Venus we have the powerful sexuality of the planet expressed in its most material form.
-Sensuality, lust and death, alongside Saturn in Taurus, a slow plodding and torturously drawn out ordeal.
-It may not exactly be a Russian movie but it will sure be close.
+Sensuality, lust and death, alongside Saturn in Taurus, a slow, plodding and torturously drawn out ordeal.
+It may not exactly be a Russian movie, but it will sure be close.
 The situation will arrive at perfect justice and perfect satisfaction eventually.
-The key elements here are the symbol of the land and the feminine, a divine queen of princess or something, a representative of Earth in Venus.
+The key elements here are the symbol of the land and the feminine, a divine queen, princess or someone royal, a representative of Earth in Venus.
 Then there’s Saturn in Taurus, a slow, long-lived, stubborn, slightly cruel, sinister and perfectly just intelligence of natural law – the dragon was a perfect match.

 The Scene: The Dragon wins.
-The Dragon always wins because he or she knows how to play the Long Game versus the short game.
+The Dragon always wins because he or she knows how to play the long game versus the short game.
 The Knight in Shining Armor winning the battle is and always was a myth, born of the shortsighted fear of mortals.
 There are many dead men on the floor of the cavern, victims to their own pride and prejudice.
-The maiden represents the Venusian ideal, the righteousness of Man on earth is and always will be focused on the Goddess, and so she plays a central part in this card, a warning to those who would make Life something which it is not.
+The maiden represents the Venusian ideal.
+The righteousness of Man upon the Earth is and always will be focused on the Goddess, and so, she plays a central part in this card, a warning to those who would make Life something which it is not.
 Life is both the powerful and vengeful Dragon and the gentle and completely beautiful maiden, they are the same being here.
 If this is forgotten then all is lost in our lives.

-The deity represented is Deity-Great-Ocean-Possessor or Luminous Being Ryūjin.
+The deity represented is Deity-Great-Ocean-Possessor, or Luminous Being, Ryūjin.
 The skulls are the dead men who dare to offend the Dragon.
 The woman is one of the ladies he rescued from drowning who lives with him in the imperial city below the waves.
 She is crowning him with a crown with all of the colors of the elements on it.
-It’s a symbolic gesture, meant to signify his royal status, her ability to grant kingship as the representative of the element of Earth, and of his dominion over the five elements as a Magus.
+It’s a symbolic gesture, meant to signify his royal status, her ability to grant kingship as the representative of the element of Earth, and of his dominion over the five elements as the Magus.